HomeResourcesBlogPrepare Your Fleet for Hurricane Season

 • Verifying fuel card use to help prevent fuel slippage

-• Locate a vehicle in the event that a driver has an accident or vehicle malfunction in a remote location and needs the assistance of first responders
+• Locate a vehicle if a driver has an accident or vehicle malfunction in a remote location and needs the assistance of first responders.

 Protect your assets

-2. In the event that trailers or unpowered assets are moved during the course of a hurricane, you can use asset tracking to pinpoint their locations.
+If trailers or unpowered assets are moved during a hurricane, you can use asset tracking to pinpoint their locations.
 And, if thieves decide to use the cover of the storm to try to steal vehicles or assets, you can use GPS to help authorities locate and recover your property.

 1https://ops.fhwa.dot.gov/weather/q1_roadimpact.htm